Swordfish

-The swordfish (Xiphias gladius), also known as the broadbill in some countries, are large, highly migratory predatory fish characterized by a long, flat, pointed bill.
+The swordfish (Xiphias gladius), also known as the broadbill in some countries, are large, highly migratory predatory fish characterized by a long, flat, sword-like, pointed bill.
 They are the sole member of the family Xiphiidae.
 They are a popular sport fish of the billfish category.
 Swordfish are elongated, round-bodied, and lose all teeth and scales by adulthood.
-These fish are found widely in tropical and temperate parts of the Atlantic, Pacific, and Indian Oceans, and can typically be found from near the surface to a depth of 550 m, and exceptionally up to depths of 2,234 m.
+These fish are found widely in tropical and temperate parts of the Atlantic, Pacific, and Indian Oceans, and can typically be found from near the surface to a depth of 550 m, and exceptionally up to depths of 2,878 m.
 They commonly reach 3 m in length, and the maximum reported is 4.55 m in length and 650 kg in weight.

 Taxonomy and etymology

-The swordfish is named after its long pointed, flat bill, which resembles a sword.
+The swordfish is named after its long, pointed, flat bill, which resembles a sword.
 The species name, Xiphias gladius, derives from Greek ξιφίας (xiphias, "swordfish"), itself from ξίφος (xiphos, "sword") and from Latin gladius ("sword").
 This makes it superficially similar to other billfish such as marlin, but upon examination, their physiology is quite different and they are members of different families.

-Related fossil genera

-Several extinct genera are known, such as a large sized Xiphiorhynchus and Aglyptorhynchus.
-Unlike modern taxa these have equally long lower jaws.
+The swordfish appears to have a deep evolutionary divergence from all other billfish, dating to at least the middle Paleocene.
+In the past, several fossil billfish genera, such as the giant Xiphiorhynchus, were attributed to the family Xiphiidae.
+However, Rust et al (2025) found many of these genera to form their own clade, Xiphiorhynchidae, that likely forms the sister group to the marlins and sailfish in the family Istiophoridae.
+In contrast, the small-sized Blochiidae from the Early Eocene were found to be the sister group to the swordfish.
+The earliest known fossil remains of true swordfish date to the Middle Miocene, where the articulated partial posterior skeleton of a juvenile Xiphias has been recorded from Paratethyan deposits in Poland.
+However, even this record is uncertain.
+Outside of this one record, all other fossil records of swordfish are known only from the Pliocene of Italy (where a nearly complete fossil skeleton is known) and North Carolina, US.

 Description

 They commonly reach 3 m in length, and the maximum reported is 4.55 m in length and 682 kg in weight.
 The International Game Fish Association's all-tackle angling record for a swordfish was a 1182 lb specimen taken off Chile in 1953.
 Females are larger than males, and Pacific swordfish reach a greater size than northwest Atlantic and Mediterranean swordfish.

-They reach maturity at 4–5 years of age and the maximum age is believed to be at least 9 years.
+They reach maturity at 4–5 years of age, and the maximum age is believed to be at least 9 years.
 The oldest swordfish found in a recent study were a 16-year-old female and 12-year-old male.
 Swordfish ages are derived, with difficulty, from annual rings on fin rays rather than otoliths, since their otoliths are small in size.